History of Mauritania in Timeline

 June 2006: New constitution approved

-December 2006: Parliamentary and municipal elections
+December 2006: Parliamentary and municipal elections take place

-March 2007: First fully democratic presidential elections
+March 2007: First democratic presidential elections

-In August 2007, slavery in Mauritania was officially abolished for the third time.
+In August 2007, slavery was officially abolished in Mauritania for the third time.

-2007: Repatriation from Senegal and Mali
+2007: Repatriation of Mauritanians from Senegal and Mali

-August 2008: Presidential guard took over palace
+August 2008: Presidential guards take over

 2008: Accusations of torture